YZgitter/HandBrake-Portable/README.md

 By default, the settings are stored in the app folder, in a folder called *storage*.
 You can change this and make some other adjustments by modifying the *portable.ini* file.

 Automatic updates are not supported.
 If you want to update and keep the settings and presets, the simplest way is to copy the existing *storage* folder to the new version.
+To get notified of new releases, subscribe to [the RSS feed](https://github.com/YZgitter/HandBrake-Portable/releases.atom).

 ### Build Process Transparency